wishy78/DevOps-Course-Starter/README.md

-go to https://trello.com/ and create an account if not already have one collect the "key" and "tokens" from here https://trello.com/app-key create / choese the board you want to use run the following "GET" in postman to obtain the Board ID https://api.trello.com/1/search?query={Board Name}&modelTypes=boards&key={Trello KEY}&token={Trello TOKEN}&search
+go to https://trello.com/ and create an account if not already have one collect the "key" and "tokens" from here https://trello.com/app-key create / choese the board you want to use (must have a "To Do" List as minimum) run the following "GET" in postman to obtain the Board ID, replacing the relevent {feilds}
+https://api.trello.com/1/search?query={Board Name}&modelTypes=boards&key={Trello KEY}&token={Trello TOKEN}&search

-Add the following to the .env file replacing the {} items with the above you have obtained
+Add the following to the .env file replacing the {feild} items with the above you have obtained
 # Creds for trello
 TRELLO_KEY={Trello KEY}
 TRELLO_TOKEN={Trello TOKEN}